Preava Prevent offers a solution to mitigate email-based insider threats to SMBs. Read on to discover how to identify and prevent common insider...

 ● Internal emails received from within the enterprise’s domain; and

 ● Internal emails sent within the enterprise’s network.

 What content is detected?

-With DLP for Gmail, the Workspace admin sets what content is detected by the trigger system.
+With DLP for Gmail, the Workspace admin sets what content is to be detected by the trigger system.
 In all, there are three types of content which can serve as triggers: exact, context, or message metadata.
 These include the following.

 ● Specific expression triggers: any words, specific phrases, or combinations of words;

-● Pre-set content match triggers: item size, source IP, message authentication, and if the communication has TLS encryption;
+● Pre-set content match triggers: item size, source IP, message authentication, and if the communication has TLS encryption; and

-●Metadata attribute triggers: countries and international detector patterns, including CCN numbers, passport numbers, Social Security numbers, and more.
+● Metadata attribute triggers: countries and international detector patterns, including CCN numbers, passport numbers, Social Security numbers, and more.